Office of the Director

 - Plan and implement measurements of the atmospheric chemical composition from airborne platforms and at the surface in order to elucidate the processes and to identify and quantify the sources that are involved in the formation and transport of photochemical pollution and climate forcing gases and aerosols.

 - Gain an improved understanding of the role that the exchange of gases between the surface and the atmosphere plays in shaping regional climate and air quality.

 - Plan and implement atmospheric measurements, and diagnostic analyses that characterize the chemical and meteorological processes involved in the formation and evolution of the ozone and aerosol distributions in the atmosphere.

 - Undertake field studies that contribute to the evaluation and validation of air quality and climate forcing prediction and forecasting capabilities.

-- Participate in planning for the 2010 CalNex field study, a major study that focuses on combining air quality and climate change research.
+- Participate in planning for the 2010 CalNex field study, a major study that focuses on combining air quality and climate understanding research.
 The planning is well underway.
 A CalNex 2010 White Paper for the overall study has been written.
 The CalNex 2010 Science Plan for the NOAA/CIRES component of the study has been drafted.
 The documents are now available for distribution to interested scientists.

-- Participate in further analysis and interpretation of the data taken during the combined 2006 air quality (TexAQS II) and climate change (GoMACCS) studies that were carried out in 2006, as well as, other CSD/ESRL studies involving the TCO group.
+- Participate in further analysis and interpretation of the data taken during the combined 2006 air quality (TexAQS II) and climate understanding (GoMACCS) studies that were carried out in 2006, as well as, other CSD/ESRL studies involving the TCO group.

 last modified: February 04, 2011